subhasri126/Java/README.md

 # Learning Goals

+# Learning Goals

-- Understand the fundamentals of Java programming.
+- Understand the fundamentals of Java.
 - Learn how Java programs are compiled and executed.
-- Understand the roles of JDK, JRE, and JVM.
-- Understand the internal working of the JVM.
-- Learn JVM Memory Management and Garbage Collection.
-- Understand the structure of a Java program.
-- Learn the purpose of methods, classes, and packages.
-- Understand the `main()` method and its keywords.
+- Understand the JVM and Java Architecture.
-- Write basic Java programs using output methods and comments.
-- Build a strong foundation before learning Variables, Data Types, OOP, Collections, Multithreading, and other advanced Java concepts.
+- Build a strong foundation in Core Java.
+- Prepare for interviews with well-structured notes.
 ---

 # Repository Structure